jimfhahn/pod-pyspark-notebook/README.md

 Ensure you have Python => 3.11 installed.
 ### PySpark:
 Install PySpark to enable Spark processing.
+### Marctable:
+[marctable](https://github.com/sul-dlss-labs/marctable) converts MARC bibliographic data (in transmission format or MARCXML) into tabular formats like CSV and Parquet.
 ### Parquet:
 Use the Parquet file format for efficient data storage and retrieval.